GPUOpen-LibrariesAndSDKs/Barycentrics12/README.md

 [![pipeline status](http://isvgit.amd.com/gpuopen/Barycentrics12/badges/master/pipeline.svg)](http://isvgit.amd.com/gpuopen/Barycentrics12/commits/master)

-Barycentrics D3D12 GCN Shader Extension Sample
+Barycentrics D3D12 Shader Extension Sample
 ==============================================

-This sample shows how to use the GCN shader extensions for D3D12 to access the barycentric intrinsic instruction in an HLSL pixel shader.
+This sample shows how to use the shader extensions for D3D12 to access the barycentric intrinsic instruction in an HLSL pixel shader.

 License
 -------